mattjw/sparkql/README.md

 - Automated field naming: The attribute name of a field as it appears in its `Struct` is (by default) used as its field name.
 This name can be optionally overridden.
-- Programatically reference field names in your structs programmatically with `path_col` and `path_str`.
+- Programatically reference field names in your structs with `path_col` and `path_str`.
+Avoid hand-constructing strings (or Columns) to reference your nested fields.
-- Validate that a DataFrame adheres to your schema.
+- Validate that a DataFrame matches a `sparkql` schema.
 - Reuse and build composite schemas with `inheritance`, `includes`, and `implements`.
-- Prettify Spark schema representation with `pretty_schema`.
+- Get a human-readable Spark schema representation with `pretty_schema`.

 ## Defining a schema